Monday, June 27, 2011

 Thursday, June 9, 2011

 Do you have some ripe bananas that you want to use up?
-Do you like moist chewy cookies?
-You will love these gluten free oatmeal raisin cookies because they taste great and the cookie is made without any sugar.
-You don't have to feel guilty eating them or giving them to your kids for snacks.
-To make them gluten free, just be sure to buy certified gluten free oats, which are available in most health food stores.
+You will need four bananas for this recipe.
+Because these cookies are just sweetened with fruit, you don't have to feel guilty eating them or giving them to your kids for snacks.
+Be sure to buy certified gluten free oats, which are available in most health food stores, Trader Joes , and Whole Foods.

 Basic Recipe